 How to avoid risky shortcuts and black sheep

-On first sight it may look promising to agree on a package deal where the offshore provider offers „a total offshore company formation package which includes the formation of a guaranteed bank account“ and to start a turn-key offshore business.
+On first sight, it may look promising to agree on a package deal where the offshore provider offers „a total offshore company formation package which includes the formation of a guaranteed bank account“ and to start a turn-key offshore business.
 However, this is frequently just a marketing trick to promote costly and risky third-tier offshore banks.
-If the offshore company does not fulfill the expectations of the banks with respect to deposit amount, turn-over or business purposes, the established banking connection will be terminated within a short period of time.
+If the offshore company does not fulfill the expectations of the banks concerning deposit amount, turn-over or business purposes, the established banking connection will be terminated within a short period of time.

-Offers that bank accounts are opened on the fast track without the need for the beneficiary to travel and all the work being completed by the offshore provider on behalf of his customers, should be taken with more than a grain of salt.
+Offers to open bank accounts on the fast-track without the need for the beneficiary to travel and all the work being completed by the offshore provider on behalf of his customers, should be taken with more than a grain of salt.
 The Know-Your-Customer requirements simply do not allow such procedure and, therefore, such behavior opens a gray area of risks and costs.

-- “A bank that does not require the customer to show up at the bank’s counter hall for opening a bank account might fear that the customer nevertheless might come and realizes that the financial institution does not have a real-world counter hall, but just a glossy website.”
+“A bank that does not require the customer to show up at the bank’s counter hall for opening a bank account might fear that the client nevertheless might come and realizes that the financial institution does not have a real-world counter hall, but just a glossy website.”